 She has worked in many contexts such as summer camps, schools, community centres, community events, etc across North America in order to try to make the world a better place in whatever way she can.

-The world isn’t flat, the sun doesn’t revolve around the Earth and there are many things we believe now that are like those beliefs were to people who believed them in the past – Tree is out to help the world, herself included, to discover and evolve these limiting beliefs so we can save ourselves from self destruction! www.mytreehousevision.com
+The world isn’t flat, the sun doesn’t revolve around the Earth and there are many things we believe now that are like those beliefs were to people who believed them in the past – Tree is out to help the world, herself included, to discover and evolve these limiting beliefs so we can save ourselves from self-destruction!

 What events led up to you deciding to take back your life?

-I was living in my home city of Toronto at the time and only living my dream in the summers at Camp Wicosuta in New Hampshire US as the Dance and Fitness Program Director.
-I loved life during the summers where I felt like for the first time ever I got to be my full self and it was ok to be me.
-I got to dance with kids and work with my staff to help them learn and grow as teachers and leaders and be the kind of person I really wanted to be… then I would go out into the rest of the year struggling to enjoy life and to really feel fulfilled or living my passion.
+I was living in my home city of Toronto, and only living my dream in the summers at a camp in New Hampshire US as the Dance and Fitness Program Director.
+Life was great in the summers, where I felt like for the first time ever I got to be my true self, and finally felt ok to be me.
+I got to dance with kids, work with my staff to help them learn and grow as teachers and leaders, and be the kind of person I really wanted to be… then I would go out into the rest of the year, struggling to enjoy life and to really feel fulfilled or living my passion.

 Was there a significant event or moment that made you realize you needed to make a change?
 What was it?

-I was again unhappy in a job that I was trying to make a good fit, when it wasn’t.
-I felt like I needed to go back to camp that summer to have something to look forward to in order to get through it and my coach, Sally Brink from Executive Success Programs, challenged me to think twice.
-She said she thought I was going back to Camp Wicosuta as a safe place out of comfort but not necessarily for the best reasons and suggested that I consider not going back intentionally to create what I loved about camp in the rest of my whole life.
-In that moment I felt like scratching her eyes out because the idea of not going back scared me more than anything, but I knew because of the strength of my reaction, she was probably onto something.
-I re-evaluated and decided to forge my own path outside of camp and take what I loved about camp and build it in my whole life – and so I did.
+There I was, unhappy again in a job that I was trying to make a good fit, when it wasn’t.
+I felt like I needed to go back to camp that summer to escape my displeasing non-camp circumstances, and a mentor of mine challenged me to think twice.
+She shared that she thought I was going back to camp as a safe place out of comfort, but not necessarily for the best reasons.
+She suggested that I consider not going back intentionally to create what I loved about camp in the rest of my whole life.
+In that moment I felt incredibly defensive and reactive to that thought.
+The idea of not going back scared me more than anything, but I knew because of the strength of my reaction, she was probably onto something.
+Through my re-evaluation process, I decided to forge my own path outside of camp, and take what I loved about camp and build it in my whole life – and so I did.

 Was there a first step of action when you decided to take back your life?
 What was it?

-I told camp I would not be going back that summer, which was one of the hardest things I have ever done.
-I then worked on figuring out exactly what it was I loved about camp so much so I could identify the key characteristics of how to create the life I wanted and began searching for co-collaborators.
+Camp was the first to know that I would not be going back that summer, which was one of the hardest things I have ever done.
+Then I worked on figuring out exactly what it was I loved about camp so much so I could identify the key characteristics of how to create those things all the time and began searching for co-collaborators.

-In June 2012 I attended a Dance Walk (dancing and walking together with others on the streets in public) that Erica Ross and Vivek Patel from Toronto had organized, inspired by a craze started by NYC NBC reporter Ben Aaron I was so scared to join in to this event I probably would have bailed on it had I not promised they could use my boom box.
-I knew they relied on me for the groove with my boom box so instead of bailing I put on a crazy colourful outfit and strutted my stuff with them on the streets of Toronto!
+In June 2012 I attended a Dance Walk (dancing and walking together with others on the streets in public) that Erica Ross and Vivek Patel from Toronto had organized, inspired by a craze started by NYC NBC reporter Ben Aaron.
+Although it was exactly what I wanted, I was so scared to join this event that I probably would have bailed on it had I not promised they could use my boom box.
+Due to the fact that they relied on me for the tunes, instead of bailing, I put on a crazy colourful outfit and strutted my stuff with them on the streets of Toronto!
 I felt ignited in a way I hadn’t outside of camp like EVER!
 After experiencing the AWESOMENESS of this I decided to run at least monthly dance walks throughout the summer to keep the love alive!
 In the next few days however I learned that Ben Aaron was travelling to Toronto to cover another story so I set out on a QUEST to meet him and dance walk with him!

 Since you took back your life, how have things changed for you?

 I have also learned that often, or rather more like always, in order to take next steps and to grow, you have to let go of one thing to make room for another and experience the pain of loss and growth that comes along with that.
-I learned this lesson so well that more recently when I decided to make a big change to pursue another passion of mine, that I was able to call myself out on it instead of someone else needing to do it and made the change myself following Sally Brinks example 🙂
+I learned this lesson so well that more recently when I decided to make a big change to pursue another passion of mine, that I was able to call myself out on it instead of someone else needing to do it and made the change myself following my mentors example.

 What would you say to anyone who finds themselves in the situation you were in?

 Question everything!
 If you feel attached to something in the outside world in order to be ok (i.e. a job, a partner, a circumstance etc) you probably are!
-If you don’t figure that out and re-evaluate what you really want outside of that attachment and how you really want to be and what you really want to do in the world, there is only so far that the comfort of the external attachment can take you until it stops working and you will have to face yourself anyway.
-Also read the Alchemist repeatedly and journal! 🙂 Work with people into goal setting and talk openly about your dreams and big picture visions so they can call you on your BS when you’re selling yourself out of your dreams!
+If you don’t figure that out, and re-evaluate what you really want outside of that attachment, there is only so far that the comfort of the external attachment can take you, until it stops working and you will have to face yourself anyway.
+Also read the Alchemist repeatedly and journal!
+Work with people into goal setting and talk openly about your dreams and big picture visions so they can call you on your BS when you’re selling yourself out of your dreams!